MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/architectures/data-landing-zone.md

 A data integration resource group, as shown above, is responsible for data ingestion and enrichment only from external sources such a telemetry, finance, and CRM.
 This layer can operate in both real-time, batch and micro-batch.

 > [!IMPORTANT]
-> To learn more about each of the services deployed in the data integration resource group, please see [Data integrations](data-landing-zone-data-integration.md).
+> To learn more about each of the services deployed in the data integration resource group, see [Data integrations](data-landing-zone-data-integration.md).
 >

 ## Data products layer

 A data landing zone can have multiple data products.
 The data products can be created by ingesting data from data integrations read data stores.
 Or data products can be created by other data products inside the same data landing zone, or from across multiple data landing zones.
 The creation of the data products is subject to approval of the data steward.

 ### Data product resource group

 The resource group for a data product includes all the service required to make that data product.
 For example, there's a requirement to have an Azure Database for MySQL, that's used by a visualization tool.
 The data must be ingested and transformed before landing into the MySQL database.
-You can deploy an Azure Data Factory and Azure Database for MySQL into the Data Product Resource Group.
+You can deploy an Azure Data Factory and Azure Database for MySQL into the data product resource group.

 For more information on how to onboard data products, see [Data products](data-landing-zone-data-products.md).
 The guidance explains the process to create the services and resource groups.